vanitasvitae/pgpainless/index.md

 Pull requests are accepted on either of them.

 ### Bug Reports
-PGPainless is in a *very* early state of development and the likelihood of bugs is quite high.
+PGPainless is in early state of development and the likelihood of bugs is quite high.
 If you encounter a bug, please make sure to check, whether the bug has already been reported either [here](https://github.com/pgpainless/pgpainless/issues), or [here](https://codeberg.org/PGPainless/pgpainless/issues), in order to avoid duplicate bug reports.